FOR THE LOVE OF BEER

 To ensure the glycol routes correctly, the supply piping system operates with about 16 lb of pressure, while the return piping system uses close to 0 lb of pressure.
 When a vessel requires cooling, the glycol takes the path of least resistance.
 It flows down from the supply piping system around the vessel, then back up through the no-pressure return piping system to complete the loop.
 Even if no vessel calls for cooling, glycol continuously flows through the closed loop, ready to maintain any vessel’s temperature.

-“Overall, Ferguson was great to work with, the insulation value of the Aquatherm pipe is great, and we don’t have drips anywhere [resulting from condensation]—when I walk into the brewery every morning, it is bone dry,” Lentz said.
+“The insulation value of the aquatherm pipe is great, and we don’t have drips anywhere [resulting from condensation]—when I walk into the brewery every morning, it is bone dry,” Lentz said.

 Related Case Studies